 How can the field of astronomical photography, viewed through the lens of new materialism, alter our collective perception of ecology?
-How does the entanglement of astronomy and materiality alter our perception of the photographic object?
+How does the coalescence between astronomy and materiality alter our perception of analogue photographic processes?

 Analogue astronomical photography, viewed through the lens of new materialism, uniquely allows us to understand the intimate connection between the cosmos and the Earth bound.
 Silver is found within distant stars, yet it can be mined from the depths of our Earth and used to create photographic images.
-Our collective perception of ecology is altered as astronomical photographs continually remind us that conscious and diverse lifeis rare, both within the timeline of the universe and the dark depths of the cosmos.
+Calcium is also found within stars such as our Sun, yet it is also a building block of bones and teeth, which can then be processed to make gelatin.

 MA Research, Art and Science, Central Saint Martins, 2011-2013